 One of the unique qualities of the choir is the number of trebles who remain as members to sing lower parts after their voices have broken, although the Pandemic affected this continuity from treble to lower parts.

 The choir is one of the few that continues to sing choral services during holiday times, including August.

-There is a supervised Choir Club for the boys which meets on Wednesdays after school (and also in holiday time) between 3pm and 6pm.
+There is a supervised Choir Club which meets on Wednesdays after school (and also in holiday time) between 3pm and 6pm.
 During this time sectional rehearsals are sometimes held with various groups or individuals.

-Monthly outings are organised for choir members, and recent outings have taken place to Sutton-on Sea, AlleyCatz Ten Pin Bowling, Bourne Indoor Pool and The Burtey Fen Collection at Pinchbeck.
+Monthly outings are organised for choir members, and recent outings have taken place to Sutton-on Sea, AlleyCatz Ten Pin Bowling, Bourne Indoor Pool, Scalectrix treack racing and The Burtey Fen Collection at Pinchbeck.

 Whilst always aiming for a reasonable musical standard, our over-riding aim is to enhance the music of the services, together with a sense of achievement, team work and enjoyment.

-Membership of the choir requires a sense of commitment and self-discipline, and, besides their musical training, boys are encouraged in loyalty and consideration for others.
+Membership of the choir requires a sense of commitment and self-discipline, and, besides their musical training, singers are encouraged in loyalty and consideration for others.